h3lls/FFXIV-Log-Parser/README.markdown

 Examples of FilterByMonster: "ice elemental" "fat dodo" "warf rat" if you are running the executable version an example would be: logparse.exe "c:\Users\\Documents\My Games\Final Fantasy XIV\user\\log\" battle false

+# Developers (fellow log parsers) #

+## Reading Binary Headers ##

+There are a number of things this log parser does that handles just about every type of entry that the logs output.
+Changes in the 3.2 version of the log parser introduced parsing of the binary header data to get the offsets.
+This offers a dramatic improvement on the quality of the output since it always knows the length of the lines being parsed.
+The important part of this is the actual reading of the header:

+    logfile = open(logfilename, 'rb')
+    # read in the length of this files records
+    headerparts = struct.unpack("2l", logfile.read(8))
+    headerlen = headerparts[1] - headerparts[0]
+    header = struct.unpack(str(headerlen)+"l", logfile.read(headerlen*4))
+    # header * 4 bytes for each and another 8 bytes for the header size
+    offset = headerlen*4+8
+    for headerpos in range(len(header)):
+        if headerpos == 0:
+            startbyte = offset
+            endbyte = header[headerpos]
+        else:
+            startbyte = offset + header[headerpos-1]
+            endbyte = header[headerpos] - header[headerpos-1]
+        logfile.seek(startbyte)
+        logitem = logfile.read(endbyte)[2:]

+Using the struct import makes this a quick process to read the headers and loop through each log entry.
+Once it has been read it passes it to all available language parsers to interprit since there isn't a specific language defined when the app starts up it has to assume every line is in any possible language.
+From here it hits the function_map which takes the code and maps it to a function call.
+Several of the function calls are ignored but all are defined so if someone wants to know what each type of log entry does this is a great starting point.
+Eventually all of the log types will be handled but for the statistics I am gathering this is good enough for now.

+## Auto-Translate ##

+The auto-translate functionality attempts to convert the binary values in the logs for auto-translate into actual text values.
+In english this is 99% complete but needs to be moved to a binary file to make for a smaller parser and to improve the parsing times.
+It still is quite fast even with the conversion of the binary values and checking but could be much better.
+The goal is to eventually have a reference for every language and output auto-translate values but this is a labor intensive process.
+To do the conversion I type in game the auto-tranlate value in chat parse that log line along with the value displayed in chat.
+Then I add the binary value starting with 0x022E along with the actual text into an array.
+It would be much better to be able to parse out the values from a resource file in game but I haven't found where they store these translations so for now it is a manual process.